High Throughput Kinetic Screening for Antibody Therapeutics

 Capture Kinetics on up to 1,152 clones per unattended run:

-- Continuous Flow Microspotting (CFM) technology allows for extended capture contact time under high flow rates for highly efficient sample capture even from dilute crude primary samples such as cell culture supernatants and bacterial extracts.
+- Flow printing technology allows for extended capture contact time under high flow rates for highly efficient sample capture even from dilute crude primary samples such as cell culture supernatants and bacterial extracts.
 Captured samples are returned to the well and can be used for other analysis in most cases

 - Capture up to 384 at a time, or 1,152 unique samples in a single automated run